-An extensive advanced tutorial where I explain how to create an architectural fine art photograph by starting with an initial idea and going through the entire process of creation – vision, composition, post-processing, to end up with the final image.
+An advanced and extensive fine art architectural photography tutorial where I explain how to create an architecture fine art photograph by starting with an initial idea and going through the entire process of creation – vision, composition, post-processing, while using the best architectural photography techniques, to end up with a compelling final image.

 RECENTLY UPDATED WITH PART 2

-While I study this process of creation on a black and white architectural photography, most of the principles I am presenting can be applied to a black and white fine art photograph as well as to a color fine art photograph.
+While I study this process of creation on a black and white architectural photograph, which is a typical example of the kind of work I do – regular and long exposure architecture photography – see, for instance, my Ultimate Long Exposure Photography Tutorial – most of the principles I am presenting can be applied to both black and white fine art photography as well as to color fine art photography.

-I will use, to exemplify my ideas, one of my latest images from the cityscape series I’m working on, the image Urban Saga III – Rooftop Stories, one of my favorite images which turned out to be one of my most popular images lately.
+I will use, to exemplify my ideas, one of my latest images from the cityscape series I’m working on, the image Rooftop Stories – Chicago Skyline, one of my favorite images which turned out to be one of my most popular images lately.

-Urban Saga III – Rooftop Stories is not a single image, but a panorama made of two images stitched together.
+Rooftop Stories is not a single image, but a panorama made of two images stitched together.
 It is however not a common panorama but a special kind of panorama.
-In a way I could say that it is a “distorted panorama”.
-I will explain further on what i mean with the term “distorted panorama”, however I have to state from the beginning that both the fact that this is a panorama as well as the fact that it is a naturally distorted image play an important role in why the final image looks the way it does.
+In a way, I could say that it is a “distorted panorama”.
+I will explain further on what I mean by the term “distorted panorama”, however, I have to state from the beginning that both the fact that this is a panorama as well as the fact that it is a naturally distorted image play an important role in why the final image looks the way it does.

 At this moment I’m already working on my next tutorial and some other interesting articles that you will see very soon.
 If you don’t want to miss them you can subscribe to receive my next articles and tutorials by email.

 Using architectural subjects versus other subjects in fine art photography